ArianRai/Documentation/git/git.md

 From a content perspective, rebasing is changing the base of your branch from one commit to another making it appear as if you'd created your branch from a different commit.
 Internally, Git accomplishes this by creating new commits and applying them to the specified base.

-`git rebase` in standard mode will automatically take the commits in your current working branch and apply them to the head of the passed branch
+`git rebase` in standard mode will automatically take the commits in your current working branch and apply them to the head of the passed branch.

 ```bash
 git rebase <base>